smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 Q. How many custom apps can I run simultaneously on this clock?
 A. You can run up to 20 custom apps simultaneously.

+5.
+Q. How can I show the Artist and Song for 10 seconds every time when a new song starts playing?
+A. Create an automation with the Awtrix Create Sensor App Blueprint.
+Select a toiggle helper that you've created for the Awtrix media player app.
+Select the Media Player as the Sensor.
+Set Lifetime to 10 seconds.
+Make sure the toggle helper is set to on.

 # Updates

 V1.5: